The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Strongly coupled plasmas confined in quadrupole and multipole electrodynamic traps

 The electrically neutral particles are injected inside the trap from the upper side.
 The particles acquire electric charge in the field of a corona discharge during their downwards motion.
-Then some of the particles are captured inside the trap.
-For particles with a diameter larger than 1 $\mu$m the main charging mechanism is field charging.
-In this case the charge of the particle can be estimated using the expression \cite{Pau32}: $Q = 3 \varepsilon_0 E d^2 \left( 1 + 2\frac{\varepsilon - 1} {\varepsilon + 2}\right) $, where $E$ is the electric field intensity, $\varepsilon_0$ represents the (absolute) vacuum permittivity, $d$ is the size of the particle, and $\varepsilon$ stands for the relative permittivity.
+Then, some of the particles are captured inside the trap.
+For particles with a diameter larger than 1 $\mu$m, the main charging mechanism is field charging.
+In this case, the charge of the particle can be estimated using the expression: $Q = 3 \varepsilon_0 E d^2 \left( 1 + 2\frac{\varepsilon - 1} {\varepsilon + 2}\right) $ \cite{Pau32}, where $E$ is the electric field intensity, $\varepsilon_0$ represents the (absolute) vacuum permittivity, $d$ is the size of the particle and $\varepsilon$ stands for the relative permittivity.
 The electric field intensity essentially depends on the particle position inside the trap.
 For example, a 10 $\mu$m diameter particle located near an electrode can accumulate up to $4\times 10^4$ units of electron charge $e$.
 The captured particles create a stable structure near the trap axis.
-The presence of the electric wind caused by the direct movement of ions complicates the particle confinement mechanism in a trap with corona discharge, with respect to the case of a classical electrodynamic trap.
-The photo of a stable structure of aluminium oxide particles in a linear electrodynamic trap with corona discharge is shown in Fig.~\ref{coroneld}.
-The amplitude of the a.c. voltage is 7 kV and the electric current value is around 80 $\mu$A. The trapped particles size is estimated to lie between $10 \div 40 \ \mu$m \cite{Vlad18}.
-The dimensions of the structure are $1.4 \times 0.2 \times 0.15$ cm, and it consists of approximately 55 particles.
+The presence of electric wind caused by direct movement of the ions complicates the particle confinement mechanism in a trap with corona discharge, with respect to the case of a classical electrodynamic trap.
+Fig.~\ref{coroneld} shows an image of a stable structure of aluminium oxide particles levitated in a linear electrodynamic trap with corona discharge.
+The amplitude of the a.c. voltage is 7 kV and the electric current value is around 80 $\mu$A. The trapped particle size lies between $10 \div 40 \ \mu$m \cite{Vlad18}.
+The dimensions of the ordered structure are $1.4 \times 0.2 \times 0.15$ cm, and it consists of approximately 55 particles.
 The average inter-particle distance is 0.8 mm.